MuneebAnsari/RuneScape-Woodcutting-Bot/README.md

 Technologies:
 --------------------------------------------------------------------------------
+- Python Imaging Library (PIL) is used to grab the game screen.
 - The script identifies trees in Runescape using the OpenCv library.
 - The animation of cutting trees is achieved by clicking the identified tree.
 - Automated mouse positioning and clicks are handled using PyAutoGUI.